davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - is /pop needed?
 - log(cases/pop) or log(cases) / pop?
 - Open question: hypothesis: pm2.5 --> covid, testing effect on covid

+Questions:
+- fixed effects by region - why does it matter which region we choose as a baseline?
+- Multivariate regression: how were regions taken into account? (when he first showed ut to us?)